Queen supports Black Lives Matter, senior royal aide claims

-The Royal Family is facing an unprecedented PR disaster as racism allegations made by Prince Harry and Meghan Markle threaten to tarnish the Crown’s reputation across the world.
+The Royal Family faced an unprecedented PR disaster earlier this year when racism allegations made by Prince Harry and Meghan Markle threatened to tarnish the Crown’s reputation.

-In an interview with Oprah Winfrey that aired in the US last night, the couple claimed that a member of the family raised “concerns” about “how dark” the colour of their son Archie’s skin would be when he was born.
+In an interview with Oprah Winfrey that aired in the US in March, the couple claimed that a member of the family raised “concerns” about “how dark” the colour of their son Archie’s skin would be when he was born.

 The Duke and Duchess of Sussex declined to name the family member.
 But the allegations of racism within “The Firm” are dominating headlines and reportedly sent shockwaves through Buckingham Palace.